Key Considerations for Complying With Uniform Guidance Procurement Rules

 • Invitation for bids must define the items or services in order for bidders to properly respond

-• All bids will be opened at time and place prescribed in invitation.
-Local and tribal governments must be opened publicly.
+• All bids will be opened at time and place prescribed in invitation; local government bids must be opened publicly

 • Firm fixed price contract made in writing to the lowest responsive and responsible bidder